-SUPPLEMENTARY INFORMATION: The FAA has determined that the substance of these special conditions has previously been subject to the public comment process.
-These particular special conditions were recently issued and only three non-substantive comments were received during the public comment period.
+SUPPLEMENTARY INFORMATION: The FAA has determined that notice of, and opportunity for, prior public comment on these special conditions are impracticable because these procedures would significantly delay issuance of the design approval and thus delivery of the affected aircraft.
+In addition, the substance of these special conditions has been subject to the public-comment process in several prior instances with no substantive comments received.
 The FAA therefore finds that good cause exists for making these special conditions effective upon issuance.